Berlin: Higher education

 The Berlin-Brandenburg capital region is one of the most prolific centers of higher education and research in Germany and Europe.
 Historically, 67 Nobel Prize winners are affiliated with the Berlin-based universities.

 The city has four public research universities and more than 30 private, professional, and technical colleges (Hochschulen), offering a wide range of disciplines.
 A record number of 175,651 students were enrolled in the winter term of 2015/16.
 Among them around 18% have an international background.

 The three largest universities combined have approximately 103,000 enrolled students.
-There are the Freie Universität Berlin (Free University of Berlin, FU Berlin) with about 33,000 students, the Humboldt Universität zu Berlin (HU Berlin) with 35,000 students, and the Technische Universität Berlin (TU Berlin) with 35,000 students.
+There are the Freie Universität Berlin (Free University of Berlin, FU Berlin) with about 33,000 students, the Humboldt Universität zu Berlin (HU Berlin) with 35,000 students, and Technische Universität Berlin (TU Berlin) with 35,000 students.
 The Charité Medical School has around 8,000 students.
 The FU, the HU, the TU, and the Charité make up the Berlin University Alliance, which has received funding from the Excellence Strategy program of the German government.
 The Universität der Künste (UdK) has about 4,000 students and ESMT Berlin is only one of four business schools in Germany with triple accreditation.
 The Hertie School, a private public policy school located in Mitte, has more than 900 students and doctoral students.
 The Berlin School of Economics and Law has an enrollment of about 11,000 students, the Berlin University of Applied Sciences and Technology of about 12,000 students, and the Hochschule für Technik und Wirtschaft (University of Applied Sciences for Engineering and Economics) of about 14,000 students.

 Research

-The city has a high density of internationally renowned research institutions, such as the Fraunhofer Society, the Leibniz Association, the Helmholtz Association, and the Max Planck Society, which are independent of, or only loosely connected to its universities.
+The city has a high density of internationally renowned research institutions, such as the Fraunhofer Society, the DLR Institute for Planetary Research, the Leibniz Association, the Helmholtz Association, and the Max Planck Society, which are independent of, or only loosely connected to its universities.
 In 2012, around 65,000 professional scientists were working in research and development in the city.

 Berlin is one of the knowledge and innovation communities (KIC) of the European Institute of Innovation and Technology (EIT).
 The KIC is based at the Center for Entrepreneurship at TU Berlin and has a focus in the development of IT industries.
 It partners with major multinational companies such as Siemens, Deutsche Telekom, and SAP.

 One of Europe's successful research, business and technology clusters is based at WISTA in Berlin-Adlershof, with more than 1,000 affiliated firms, university departments and scientific institutions.

 In addition to the university-affiliated libraries, the Staatsbibliothek zu Berlin is a major research library.
 Its two main locations are on Potsdamer Straße and on Unter den Linden.
 There are also 86 public libraries in the city.
 ResearchGate, a global social networking site for scientists, is based in Berlin.